Archibald Lamont

-Life
+Early life and education

 Born on 21 October 1907 at Ardbeg Villa, Ardbeg, Rothesay, Bute, the son of Barbara Mathie and lawyer John McNab Lamont OBE.
 He was educated at Port Bannatyne School and Rothesay Academy (1918–25).
 He studied science at the University of Glasgow graduating with an MA in 1928, a BSc in 1932 and, specialising in geology at postgraduate level, gained a doctorate (PhD) in 1935.
-He was active in the Glasgow University Scottish Nationalist Association and wrote extensively for the University magazine, under various pseudonyms.
+He was active in the Glasgow University Scottish Nationalist Association and wrote extensively for the university magazine, under various pseudonyms.
 In the 1950s, he was active in the Scottish National Congress.

+Academic career

 He began his academic career as assistant lecturer in 1936 and during the same year married Rose Bannatyne Mackinlay with whom he fathered a son they named Patrick John Coll Lamont.
 In 1944 he became lecturer in geology at the University of Birmingham and was then appointed Carnegie Research Fellow at the University of Edinburgh (1945–55).

 Lamont was elected a Fellow of the Royal Society of Edinburgh on 6 March 1950, upon the proposal of Sir Edward B Bailey, Arthur Holmes, John G C Anderson and Frederick William Anderson.

 He was also a Fellow of the Geological Society of London, and a member of the Edinburgh Geological Society and the Geological Society of Glasgow.